Can paddling an inflatable kayak actually have real health advantages?

 These are people who have done a fair amount of kayaking in their life but because of various health concerns could no longer comfortably use a hard-shell kayak.

-Some of these people have disabilities, balance issues or suffer from aches and pains and have trouble getting in and out of their kayak.
+Some of these people have disabilities, balance issues or suffer from aches and pains and have trouble getting in and out of a kayak.
 While others can no longer lift the kayak above their head and onto a roof rack.

 Whatever their reason, many of them thought they might not be able to kayak again until they learned about inflatable kayaks.

-This really got me to thinking once again about the benefits and conveniences of paddling an inflatable kayak.
-Although I find them convenient in my own life for all the typical reasons such as they can be stored in a small space and can be easily transported; I had not really thought about how they could benefit a person with health concerns or disabilities.
+Although I find them convenient in my own life for all the typical reasons such as they can be stored in a small space and can be easily transported, I had not really thought about how they could benefit a person with health concerns or disabilities.

 Of course if you suffer from any major health issues it is important to have your doctors okay before doing any type of physical activity or exercise.
 However assuming that you are good to go, an inflatable kayak could be of great benefit to you as it has been for others.